Yarrow Seedlings

 This member of the Asteraceae family blooms from summer to early fall.
 Yarrow's botanical name is Achillea millefolium where the genus name Achillea is said to be derived from the mythical Greek character, Achilles, who would carry it with him into battle to treat wounded soldiers.

-helpful in the garden for fixing poor soil and especially for attracting beneficial insects (hoverfly and parastitic wasps).
+Yarrow is helpful in the garden for fixing poor soil and especially for attracting beneficial insects (hoverfly and parastitic wasps).

 Hoverfly